-For large fault tree's I can be useful to display all events in the tabular interface of the events grid which allows for quick comparison on Unavailability or Frequency results between events.
+For large fault trees, it can be useful to display all events in the tabular interface of the events grid, which allows for quick comparison of unavailability or frequency results between events.

 The events grid view can also be useful for quickly identifying where an event model has been applied throughout the study.
-From the Events Grid View, the properties of an event can be displayed by either double-clicking on a row of the grid, or clicking on the event title.
+From the Events Grid View, the properties of an event can be displayed by either double-clicking on a row of the grid, or by clicking on the event title.